Overview

 Hotels

-Discover the best places to sleep through our partners.
-Book your stay and enjoy their great deals!
+Discover the best places to sleep and enjoy a comfortable night!

 Day 3-6: Ubud

-From Uluwatu to Ubud, it is approximately a 2,5 hour drive.
+From Uluwatu to Ubud, it is approximately a 2,5-hour drive.
 You can arrange a transfer in Uluwatu, or you can book one online.

 Ubud is located almost in the heart of the island.
 Here, you can find peace and tranquility, as well as the greatest adventures.
 The town is surrounded by beautiful green landscapes and there is endless things to do for literally every kind of traveler.
 Some of the most popular sights are the Tegalalang Rice Terraces and Ubud Monkey Forest, but there are plenty of other places to visit in Ubud.
-You can, for example, take a day trip to the spectacular Leke Leke and Nungnung waterfalls, join a sunrise hike trip to Mount Batur or stroll over the Campuhan Ridge Walk.
+You can, for example, take a day trip to the spectacular Leke Leke and Nungnung waterfalls, join a sunrise hike trip to Mount Batur, or stroll over the Campuhan Ridge Walk.
 Due to its central location, Ubud is the perfect base to explore many sights of Bali.
 That is why we have provided 4 days in this Bali itinerary.

 Where to stay in Ubud